skjolber/async-stax-utils/README.md

 # async-stax-utils
 This project hosts some simple utilities for dealing with XML streams in an asynchronous way.
 This is achieved through the use of the [Aalto-xml] asynchronous XML-parser.

+Currently the main focus is on 'passthrough' scenarios like validation and logging, in which the payload `InputStream`/`Outputstream` remains unaffected.
 Users of this library will benefit from

-  * Input- and Outputstream read-/write-delegates with end-of-stream callback
+  * Passthrough Input- and Outputstream read-/write-delegates with end-of-stream callback
-  * XML filtering
+  * Streaming XML processing
-    * Max text- and CDATA-node length
+    * Schema validation
-    * Max document length
+    * Max text/CDATA-node and document-length filtering
   * Synchronous processing with asynchronous fallback based on configurable cache size.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].